-- ½ nutmeg seed (or 1 tsp ground nutmeg)
+- ½ nutmeg seed (or 1 teaspoon ground nutmeg)

-- ½ tsp ground mace
+- ½ teaspoon ground mace

 - Toast all the spices EXCEPT ground mace in a cast iron skillet or other non stick pan over medium heat.
 Stir often and turn off the heat after spice gives off aromatic fragrance.
 Several minutes should do the trick.
 Don't burn!

 - Allow to cool and grind in spice/coffee grinder or blender along with the ground mace.
 Store in an airtight container.